-If the revenue threshold is not the most relevant indicator to assess the contribution of companies operating in a specific sector (such as financial services, media, telecommunications), Mirova may consider other relevant quantitative indicators, such as capital expenditure (CapEx) or research and development (R&D) expenses.
+If the revenue threshold is not the most relevant indicator to assess the contribution of issuers operating in a specific sector (such as financial services, media, telecommunications), Mirova may consider other relevant quantitative indicators, such as capital expenditure (CapEx) or research and development (R&D) expenses.

 When assessing contribution from practices, which cannot be translated in revenues, Mirova uses a combination of quantitative and qualitative criteria to determine the contribution to the theme.
-Considering that the absolute impact of a company's operations may vary strongly by sector, an impact classification is assigned to each entity and each of the themes.
-The impact classification for each entity is determined based on a combination of criteria including the relevance of the theme to the sector and the size of the entity (measured in terms of revenues for environmental issues and in terms of size of the workforce for social issues).
+Considering that the absolute impact of an issuer's operations may vary strongly by sector, an impact classification is assigned to each issuer and each of the themes.
+The impact classification for each issuer is determined based on a combination of criteria including the relevance of the theme to the sector and the size of the issuer (measured in terms of revenues for environmental issues and in terms of size of the workforce for social issues).
+Considering the importance of a stable climate and thriving ecosystem services, Mirova aims at building an investment portfolio which represents an economy in which the world is expected to warm up by no more than 2 degrees Celsius, in line with the 2015 Paris agreement and that contributes to the conservation of biological diversity and the sustainable use of its components.